Getting Peer Assistance Help for Yourself and Others

 - Follow workplace policies

-- Contact Employee Assistance Program (EAP) representative; human resources can provide information on EAP availability
+- Contact an Employee Assistance Program (EAP) representative; your Human Resources department can provide information on EAP availability

 - Post Treatment Resources

-If help is needed not related to alcohol or drug issue, some options include:
+If help is needed not related to an alcohol or drug issue, some options include:

 - See Wellness in the Workplace for additional resources regarding: